Find resources, apps and media to help you continue playing, experimenting, making and learning.

 The ThinkerShield for Arduino is the Museum’s very own, very cool physical computing board for Arduino programming.
 Great fun and great for STEM education.

-Go to the ThinkerShield info and resources page for free downloads, resources and online purchase.
+Go to the ThinkerShield site for free downloads, resources and to purchase your kit online.

 Unity – Building Games At Home